Automattic/vip-workflow-plugin/README.md

 The plugin doesn't expect any specific configuration, so your first step is to set up statuses that reflect your workflow.
 You may notice that the steps are listed in a linear order.
 The plugin assumes a linear workflow where content is moving from creation to publish.

-By default, the plugin prevents publishing a post or page (the supported post types are configurable within settings) unless it has reached the last status on your list.
-This feature can be turned off under settings under the `Publish Guard` option.

 The plugin also sends notifications when a post's status changes.
 By default, email notifications are turned on for the blog admin.
 Additional email recipients can be configured.
 You can also set up webhook notifications under settings.

+### Publish Guard

+By default, VIP Workflow prevents publishing a post or page (the supported post types are configurable within settings) unless it has reached the last status on your list.
+This feature can be turned off under settings under the `Publish Guard` option in Admin -> VIP Workflow -> Settings.

 ### Editorial Experience

-To switch your post status, simply select the new status from the dropdown in the sidebar.
+#### Guided Status Movements

+VIP Workflow adds an editor button to move posts between custom post statuses:

+![Moving between custom statuses using a custom save process][media-guided-status-movements]

+While editing a post with a custom status, click the "Move to ..." button to advance to the next state.
+When [Publish Guard](#publish-guard) is enabled, the regular "Publish" button will be hidden until a post reaches the final custom status state.

+Custom statuses can also be modified by using the "Extended Post Status" row "Edit" button in the post sidebar.

 #### Preview Links

 VIP Workflow adds a "Preview" section to the post sidebar, which allows sharing previews of pre-published content:

-![A demo of the generate preview link feature on a pre-published post][media-generate-preview-link]
+![Generating a preview link on a pre-published post][media-generate-preview-link]

 Anybody with a preview link (including not logged-in users) will be able to view a post with a preview link.
 Preview links can expire in three ways: